- What's on

 Faster Than Sound is a groundbreaking strand of programming that joins the dots between musical genres and digital art forms.
 Developing a fresh approach, which focuses on commissions, residencies and collaborations, this project places strong emphasis on emerging technologies and original ideas.

-Aldeburgh’s alumni reads like a who’s who of musical life and many return over their life in different capacities.
+Aldeburgh’s alumni list reads like a who’s who of musical life and many return over their life in different capacities.

 They might come here first as young artists and later return as a teacher, or they may arrive as a Hesse Student and later conduct the opening night of the Aldeburgh Festival.